Last updated: July 2026

 What about permanent residents and New Zealand citizens?

-General exemptions from foreign investment screening continue for permanent residents and New Zealand citizens buying established dwellings.
+General exemptions from foreign investment screening continue for permanent residents and New Zealand citizens buying established dwellings, and for spouses of Australian citizens or permanent residents purchasing as joint tenants.
 The ban is aimed at non-resident foreign buyers, not migrants and PR holders.

 Are there any other exemptions?

 Yes.
-Existing limited exceptions for purchases of established dwellings that support housing supply continue to apply.
-The Foreign Investment Review Board can still approve targeted purchases that contribute to net new housing.
+Limited exceptions continue for established-dwelling purchases for redevelopment, purchases that support housing availability at a commercial scale, purchases for Australian-based employees, and Build to Rent developments.
+The Foreign Investment Review Board can still approve targeted purchases in these categories.

 Disclaimer: This information is general in nature and does not constitute financial, legal, or tax advice.
 Calculations are estimates only and may not reflect your exact circumstances.
 Eligibility criteria and dollar amounts may change without notice.
 Always verify with the relevant government authority, your mortgage broker, or a licensed financial adviser before making decisions.